poynt2005/Kemono-scraper/README.md

 # Kemono-scraper

-A simple downloader to download images from kemono.su
+A simple downloader to download images from kemono.cr

 ## Flag option